brian-poncho/nock/README.md

 - Commit changes to `package.json`, `.gitignore` and other meta files with `chore(filenamewithoutext): ...`
 - Commit changes to README files or comments with `docs: ...`
-- Cody style changes with `style: standard`
+- Code style changes with `style: standard`

 The commit message(s) of a pull request can be fixed using the `squash & merge` button.